tomwcodes/dashcamfinder/memory.md

 - Responsive design with CSS variables for consistent theming
 - Product data fetched from Amazon using Oxylabs API and stored in JSON file
 - Daily data refresh system using cron job (runs at 06:00 GMT)
+- Advanced filtering system with multi-select checkbox dropdown for specifications (resolution, video features, physical specs, connectivity, and features)
-- Filtering system by marketplace, brand, model, resolution, price range, and rating
+- Filtering system by marketplace, brand, model, price range, and rating
 - Sorting options by popularity, price, rating, and release date
 - Single grid view with product cards for better mobile display
 - Comprehensive product cards with images, specs, and expandable details